1. THE ABILITY TO BE SUSTAINED, SUPPORTED, UPHELD, OR CONFIRMED.

 So the question remains is this achievable?
 And more explicitly should the development of humanity come at the expense of the planet?

 It’s a thorny issue that www.thwink.org explores in more detail, offering an alternative definition of sustainability in which three core sustainability pillars are highlighted:

 - Environmental sustainability which is the ability to maintain rates of renewable resource harvest, pollution creation, and non-renewable resource depletion that can be continued indefinitely.

 - Economic sustainability which is the ability to support a defined level of economic production indefinitely.

 - Social sustainability which is the ability of a social system, such as a country, to function at a defined level of social well being indefinitely.

 Should poverty really receive “overriding priority” over environmental sustainability?
 No, because if the environmental sustainability problem isn’t solved, then no other problem will matter due to catastrophic collapse.
 If the poverty problem isn’t solved, the world changes little.
 The poverty problem has existed for as long as Homo sapiens has.
 It’s nothing new.
 But the global environmental sustainability problem is new and threatens existence of our species.
 That’s why it deserves top priority.

-It is essential that we think about sustainability at a much greater level of detail than we do currently and also to widen the debate about the radical changes that need to happen; a rethink of our current rate of resources exploitation, possible closed loop systems and degrowth which would require a massive, massive switch from our current model of consumer capitalism.
+It is essential we think about sustainability at a much greater level of detail than we do currently.
+We must be obsessive in our attention to detail and we should widen the debate and have an honest discussion about the radical changes that need to happen; a rethink of our current rate of resources exploitation; a look at closed loop systems and major de-growth and a massive, massive transition from our current model of consumer capitalism to something new.